Skip to main content

 Dear [HR Contact / Payroll Manager],

-I am writing to report a salary discrepancy in my pay for [Month / Pay Period].
+I am writing to report a discrepancy in my salary for [Month / Pay Period].

-According to my agreed salary of [Salary Amount] and the terms set out in [contract / offer letter / written agreement], I expected to receive [Expected Net or Gross Amount] for this period.
-The amount shown on my payslip and paid into my account was [Amount Paid], leaving a difference of [Difference Amount].
+Based on my agreed salary of [Salary Amount] and the terms outlined in [contract / offer letter / written agreement], I expected to receive [Expected Net or Gross Amount] for this period.
+However, my payslip and bank payment show [Amount Paid], resulting in a difference of [Difference Amount].

-I have attached the payslip, my contract or offer letter, and any relevant payroll records for reference.
-If there is a valid reason for the difference, please send me the calculation so I can understand how the amount was reached.
+I have attached my payslip, contract or offer letter, and any relevant payroll records for your review.
+If there is a valid reason for the difference, please provide the calculation so I can understand how the amount was determined.

-If this is an underpayment, I would appreciate confirmation of when the outstanding amount will be corrected and whether the correction will appear in a separate payment or in the next payroll cycle.
+If this is an underpayment, I would appreciate confirmation of when the outstanding amount will be corrected and whether the correction will be included in a separate payment or in the next payroll cycle.

-Please confirm receipt of this request and let me know the expected timeline for review.
+Please confirm receipt of this request and let me know the expected timeline for review and resolution.

 Sincerely,